JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 ![IDE navigation from expected to actual declarations](expect-actual-gutter.png){width=500}

-## Different approaches for using the expected and actual declarations
+## Different approaches for using expected and actual declarations

 Let's explore the different options of using the expected/actual mechanism to solve the problem of accessing platform APIs while still providing a way to work with them in the common code.